A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

 \subsection{J4}

-J4 lies approximately 81 kpc from the BCG in projection and was fitted with an initial redshift of 0.3087.
-J4 was treated as one region for binning around the H$\alpha +$[NII] doublet at a target S/N of 25.
-This galaxy was fitted in the wavelength range from 3600-6900~\AA\ due to its lower redshift and with an additive Legendre polynomial degree of 6.
-The fit used an optimal stellar template and individualized gas templates in each bin.
-We present the full fit of all bins in Fig.~\ref{fig:J4_spectra}.
+J4 lies approximately 81 kpc from the BCG in projection and was fitted with an initial redshift of $z=0.3087$.
+We utilize the two binning schemes here for analysis, but only the binning around the H$\alpha +$[NII] doublet yielded multiple Voronoi bins.
+The continuum binning scheme applied to J4 did not yield more than one bin, at a target S/N per angstrom of 10.
+This is reflected in Fig.~\ref{fig:Bins}, where the entire region of J4 is highlighted in green.
+This galaxy was fitted in the wavelength range from 3600-6900~\AA\ due to its lower redshift compared to the previous galaxies.
+For both fits we used an optimal stellar template and individualized gas templates in each bin.
+We present the full fit of J4 in Fig.~\ref{fig:J4_spectra}.
 The spectral fit shows strong emission lines in J4 and some weaker Balmer absorption lines.
-The gas kinematics in the left two panels of Fig.~\ref{fig:J4_kin_sfr} and the stellar kinematics in Fig.~\ref{fig:J4_stellar_kin} reveal a slight velocity gradient and may imply rotation.
+The gas kinematics in the left two panels of Fig.~\ref{fig:J4_kin_sfr} reveal a slight velocity gradient and may imply rotation.
 There is some star formation in J4, as shown in the rightmost panel of Fig.~\ref{fig:J4_kin_sfr}, which appears on the side of the galaxy closer to the nearby lensing arc.
-This is difficult to resolve given the small number of Voronoi bins possible per the target S/N. The star formation reaches a maximum of 0.014 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and the uncertainty on the SFRs are $\sim$3\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
-In the region of star formation, the stellar velocity dispersion and gas velocity dispersion share a similar value, around 30 $\mathrm{km s^{-1}}$.
+This is difficult to resolve given the small number of Voronoi bins possible per the target S/N. The star formation reaches a maximum of 0.014 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and the statistical uncertainty on the SFRs are $\sim$3\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
+For our stellar kinematics, we find a stellar velocity dispersion of $35\pm15$ $\mathrm{km s^{-1}}$ for the whole region.